 Tampering with evidence isn’t limited to drug cases though.
 Here’s a look at the Tampering with Evidence statute and examples of how individuals have been charged with Tampering with Evidence:

-In 2011, an El Paso man was arrested for tampering with evidence during a traffic stop because the police officer detected a marijuana odor and when he asked the man to open his mouth, the man revealed he had swallowed his weed.
+- In 2011, an El Paso man was arrested for tampering with evidence during a traffic stop because the police officer detected a marijuana odor and when he asked the man to open his mouth, the man revealed he had swallowed his weed.

-In 2013, a teenager in Collin County was found guilty of tampering with evidence when he killed his friend and tried to put the body in a storm drain.
+- In 2013, a teenager in Collin County was found guilty of tampering with evidence when he killed his friend and tried to put the body in a storm drain.

-In 2017, a Rockwall police officer responded to a theft at a beauty store and was told a Nissan with out-of-state plates was fleeing from the scene.
+- In 2017, a Rockwall police officer responded to a theft at a beauty store and was told a Nissan with out-of-state plates was fleeing from the scene.
 The officer observed the vehicle drive the wrong way down a road before swerving across the highway to turn around.
 After pulling the vehicle over, the officer saw the driver making furtive movements, including reaching under the seat and throwing something out of the window.
 Upon arresting the driver, the officer searched the vehicle and found marijuana scattered on the floorboard, on the passenger seat, on the dashboard, and outside of the vehicle.
 Because the driver attempted to conceal and get rid of the drugs, the case was tried as a felony rather than a misdemeanor marijuana possession case.
 The driver was convicted and sentenced to a $10,000 fine, in addition to 20 years in prison.

-In 2018, a Fort Worth man was sentenced to 20 years in prison for tampering with evidence (in addition to a life-sentence for murder) for dismembering and burning the body of a woman whom he argued died during consensual sex.
+- In 2018, a Fort Worth man was sentenced to 20 years in prison for tampering with evidence (in addition to a life-sentence for murder) for dismembering and burning the body of a woman whom he argued died during consensual sex.

-Earlier this year, a Bryan man was arrested for tampering with evidence when he was found trying to flush weed down the toilet at his home.
+- In 2018, a Bryan man was arrested for tampering with evidence when he was found trying to flush weed down the toilet at his home.